pagalvin/tsbook/chapter06_Functions.md

 ## Function Parameters

-Most functions take parameters and return a value.
-When you define function parameters, you can specify their type, just like you can for `var`, `let` and `const`.
-In addition, you can specify the type of result the function returns.
-Here's an example with syntax:
+Most functions take at least one parameter and most of the time, they return a value.
+You can specify type for each function parameter as well as the return type  of the function itself.
+Here's what it looks like:

 ```TypeScript
 function integerAdder(firstNumber: number, secondNumber: number): number {